Spagettileg/virtual-cookboox/README.md

     - Icon graphic & servings
     - Full list of Ingredients
     - Detailed Instructions on how to cook

+*Observation*: The recipe image was too large and disproportionate to remainder of recipe detail data, specific to desktop & larger devices.
+Media query created for desktop and larger devices to set height to auto and image max-width to 18.75rem.
 2. Should the recipe content be fine with User, then User can follow next steps, as follows:
     - Click back page control to revisit summary recipe selection page
     - Click on the navbar brand logo 'Virtual Cookbook' to return to home page